particle-iot/docs/src/content/en/shared/firmware.md

     - RISING to trigger when the pin goes from low to high,
     - FALLING for when the pin goes from high to low.

 `Spark.sleep(uint16_t wakeUpPin, uint16_t edgeTriggerMode, long seconds)` can be used to put the entire device into a *stop* mode with *wakeup on interrupt* or *wakeup after specified seconds*.
 In this particular mode, the Core shuts down the Wi-Fi chipset (CC3000) and puts the microcontroller in a stop mode with configurable wakeup pin and edge triggered interrupt or wakeup after the specified seconds .
 When the specific interrupt arrives or upon reaching configured seconds, the Core awakens from stop mode, it will behave as if the Core is reset and run all user code from the beginning with no values being maintained in memory from before the stop mode.
 As such, it is recommended that stop mode be called only after all user code has completed.
-(Note: The new Spark Photon firmware will not reset before going into stop mode so all the application variables are preserved after waking up from this mode.
+(Note: The new Particle Photon firmware will not reset before going into stop mode so all the application variables are preserved after waking up from this mode.
 The voltage regulator is put in low-power mode.
 This mode achieves the lowest power consumption while retaining the contents of SRAM and registers.)

-It is mandatory to update the *bootloader* (https://github.com/spark/firmware/tree/bootloader-patch-update) for proper functioning of this mode(valid only for Spark Core).
+It is mandatory to update the *bootloader* (https://github.com/spark/firmware/tree/bootloader-patch-update) for proper functioning of this mode(valid only for Core).

 ```C++
 // SYNTAX